Buyer’s Remorse: What It Is and How to Stop It

 Which prevention techniques work best

-24-hour rule Unplanned non-essential purchases Only works if you actually leave the checkout
+24-hour rule Unplanned non-essential purchases Only works if you actually leave checkout

-Hours-worked check Small or medium purchases that feel harmless Needs a quick calculation or tool
+Hours-worked check Small and medium purchases that feel harmless Needs a quick calculation or tool

-Spend-later list People who fear missing out on the item Can become a holding area unless you review it
+Spend-later list Fear of missing out Can become a holding area unless you review it

-Weekly spending review Spotting patterns and common regret categories Helps after the moment, not during it
+Weekly spend review Spotting repeat regret categories Helps after the moment, not during it

 Can you return something because of buyer’s remorse?

-That matters because a lot of people assume regret automatically means refund.
+That matters because many people assume regret automatically means refund.
 Often it does not.
-The safest plan is to prevent the regret before payment rather than rely on returns afterward.
+The safest move is to prevent buyer’s remorse before payment instead of relying on returns after the fact.

 paperwork calculator and phone on a table